Network-And-Services/optical-failure-dataset/README.md

 The entry with timestamp *1624471835* delimits the two parts.

-More precisely, for the second half we used the WSS to dastrically increase the attenuation every 4 minutes, and so putting the network in a failure condition for 1 minute.
+More precisely, we used the WSS to randomly change the attenuation every minute in a range from 0 to 18dB.
+In the second half, we have the same behaviour with the addition of a 25dB attenuation every 4 minutes, and so putting the network in a failure condition for one minute.
 After that, the WSS is reconfigured so that the network starts working properly again.

 The *Failure* field is used as an indicator that shows all the entries that are gathered while the input power of the *Ampli1* is too low due to the WSS configuation.